 The Forager brand makes a great plain unsweetened cashew yogurt, which I love to use in place of Greek Yogurt in soups and chilis or in smoothies.
 It has the consistency of regular yogurt, not Greek yogurt, but still gives that tangy flavor that a Greek yogurt would have.

 You can both of these brands at most grocery stores and Target supermarkets.

-Finding a good shredded cheese to use in quesadillas and baked casseroles was a big challenge.
-This one in particular from Trader Joe's is by far the best in flavor, texture and melt-ability.
-I also like this one because it is soy-free, which I've noticed so many non-dairy cheeses contain soy!
+Finding a good shredded cheese to use in quesadillas, on burgers and in baked casseroles was a big challenge.
+These in particular from Violife are by far the best in flavor, texture and melt-ability.
+I also like this brand because it is soy-free, which I've noticed so many non-dairy cheeses contain soy!
 Side note, if you're trying to cut out soy, it's very tricky.

 Nutritional yeast is a deactivated yeast that is sold in flaked form.
 It is a great source of protein, high in B vitamins and trace minerals.
 It gives dishes a cheesy flavor, and, mixed with soaked and pureed cashews, creates a perfect vegan queso or Alfredo sauce.
 You can also blend this with raw cashews, salt and garlic powder to make a vegan parmesan, with that same nutty and tangy flavor as regular parmesan.